dawiddominiak/blog-articles/What’s up in Vietnam.md

 Let’s try to solve this challenge.

 ### Table-per-class approach
 This is the normalized way to achieve mapping.
-Every single class maps to a separate table with properties.
+Every single child class maps to a separate table with properties.
+Such tables are linked to a table representing a parent class.
 The `smart_devices` table is in the 1:n relation with `light_management_devices`/`heating_devices`/`security_devices`/`etc. `Tables `light_management_devices`/`heating_devices`/`security_devices` are in 1:n relation with more specific classes.
 So what’s the disadvantage?
 Try to create a DML to retrieve a record by its ID manually.
 It’s impractical.
 We also have to create two artificial primary keys to determine records for more specific tables.
 Even if it all happens behind the scenes, it's a very inefficient way of retrieving data.

-### Table-per-concrete-class approach <@FIXME: elaborate more on this approach :)>
+### Table-per-concrete-class approach
 This approach has similar disadvantages.
+Every single class maps to a separate table with all object and parents properties as columns.
 Let’s try to retrieve ten most recently updated devices.
 We need to union all data in a really obscure way (creating many Null columns):
 ```
 SELECT Col1, Col2, Null as Col3 FROM light_management_devices,
 UNION Col1, Null as Col2, Col3 FROM heating_devices.